COVID-19 testing in Panama and Bocas del Toro – the details are explained here.

-Can you test at Tocumen International Airport before leaving?
+Is there COVID-19 Testing in Panama at the Tocumen International Airport before leaving?

 Yes, as long as it is the antigen test that is required before boarding.
-If you need a PCR, you will need to get it from one of the private clinics in Panama City.
+If you need a PCR, you will need to get it from one of the private clinics in Panama City (see below).

 Tocumen International Airport has had rapid antigen testing available since October 12, 2020, however only for incoming flights as the facilitates were placed after the check-in counters and security.
 On February 1st it was announced that in Tocumen International Airport would relocating one of their testing laboratories to the level 100 in the terminal, before security, so that passengers who require an antigen test before boarding may do so.